ArdanaLabs/hello-cardano-template/offchain/README.md

 To enter the browser app's dev shell run `nix develop .#offchain:hello-world-browser`.

-If you want to use the browser app make sure you with a current testnet version of the Nami wallet browser extension which can be found [here](https://github.com/berry-pool/nami).
+If you want to use the browser app make sure you with a current testnet version of the Nami wallet browser extension which can be found in the chrom webstore [here](https://chrome.google.com/webstore/detail/nami/lpfcbjknijpeeillifnkikgncikgfhdo) or from their github [here](https://github.com/berry-pool/nami).
 Currently this requires a browser that can run Chrome extensions.

 Once you are in the dev shell you can obtain a repl with: `purs-nix repl`, or compile the browser app with `purs-nix compile`.